 - Try to do the exercise 10–15 times per day.

-- It may be a good idea to alternate hands on different days to allow each hand to rest.
+- Alternating hands on different days may be a good idea to allow each hand to rest.

 - When using a softer pinch strengthener, pinch it between all five fingers as hard as possible without causing pain.
 Hold the pinch for up to 30 seconds, then release it, and try to repeat the exercise 15 times per day.